carj/pyPreservica/docs/entity.rst

 Fetching Entities (Assets, Folders & Content Objects)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fetch an Asset and print its attributes
+Fetch an Asset by its reference and print its attributes

 .. code-block:: python